The Wail in 70mm

 ~60 second read

 Two months after its release, I went to see a matinee of Interstellar by myself.
-I sat in the back row, dead center, and sober.
-For the first half, all internal systems remained normal.
-Then, out of nowhere, the metal shielding guarding my emotional state stripped away like a falling object through the atmosphere.
+Back row.
+Dead center.
+Sober.
+For the first half, I was fine.
+All internal systems read normal.
+Then it hit like a meteor.
 The scene everyone warned me about.
 The one where Matthew McConaughey realizes the magnitude of Anne Hathaway’s—pardon my French—royal f**kup.
 Twenty-three years pissed away on a fool’s errand.
-As if under the spell of a burning house, I watched a man absorb recording after recording from his children on a very distant Earth.
-Life’s milestones reduced to digital timestamps in the cold expanse of space: his son excelling in school, finding love, and having a son of his own.
-The revelation of his own father’s passing.
-And just when we’re all wondering if the daughter, whom he abandoned at the beginning of the movie, will leave a message, the recording ends.
-Just when we’re gutted, up comes her fully-grown face—the two now galaxies apart, connected by undulating radio waves stretching over time.
+As if under the spell of a burning house, I watched a man absorb recording after recording from his son on a very distant Earth.
+Life’s milestones reduced to digital timestamps: school accolades, finding love, having a son of his own.
+Then came the news of his father’s passing, and everything began to crack.
+Just when we’re wondering if the daughter will leave a message, the recording ends.
+The theater was silent.
+“Hey, Dad.
+You son’a bitch.”
+It’s the daughter.
+Fully grown.
+So much time Anne Hathaway ruined.
+Father and daughter, galaxies apart, connected by thin, undulating frequencies stretching across the universe.
 Her frustration.
 His anguish.
-My face contorted and lachrymose.
+My undoing.
 All she wants is to crawl back into the arms of the man who left her.
-Watching Matthew’s face crumple under the weight of lost years, guilt, and isolation, it was too much.
+A father’s face crumpling under the weight of lost years, guilt, and isolation.
+It was too much.
 The levee broke.
-In the stillness of the theater, a man let out a wail like a mangy animal.
+In the stillness of the theater, a man let out a wail like a feral critter.
 Down in front, a group craned their necks.
-Slapping a hand to my mouth, I sunk further into my seat.
+Slapping a hand to my mouth, I sank further into my seat.
 But it didn’t matter.
 I had lost kids I never even had.

 A little more about me